garikana/SnakeGame/README.md

 1) This implementation uses SFML Graphic library.
 Hence copy SFML library files to your platform's usual locations(Ex:- headers to /usr/local/include & lib files to /usr/local/lib).
 2) Clone this repo to your platform
 3) Build executable using the below command.
-For more detailed instructions in compiling and linking programs using SFML, read 'Getting Started" secion of the link
+For more detailed instructions in compiling and linking programs using SFML, read 'Getting Started" section of the link
 [SFML compile & link](https://www.sfml-dev.org/tutorials/2.5/).
 ```
 g++ -std=c++14 -o SnakeGame SnakeGame.cpp Engine/Game.cpp Snake_Artifact.cpp Apple_Artifact.cpp -lsfml-graphics -lsfml-window -lsfml-system